feelsuegood/gpt-assistants-fullstack/README.md

 5. **Configure API keys** 🔑

 - Create a `.env` file and add your OpenAI API key and any other required secrets.
+- Create a `.streamlit/secrets.toml` file for Streamlit-specific configurations.
 - (Optional) Set up a Pinecone account for vector storage.

 6. **Run the app**